 Ramses the Damned is the first collaborative novel from this mother and son, already independently established authors in their own right.
 The novel opens as the American, ‘Egyptian novelist’ Sybil Parker ventures on a tour of England.
 It is no coincidence that the Rices choose for this character the name of the mouthpieces of the ancient oracles and seers: the material for Sybil’s historical romances comes to her in vivid dreams about the lives of the Egyptian rulers.
 This inspiration is added to through research – including, in her mother’s opinion, ‘too much Plutarch!’
 On arrival in the UK, Sybil visits the stately home of Alex, who is hosting an engagement party for Julie and Ramsey.
 Also on the move, this time from Africa to England, Cleopatra has decided to frequent the event to rekindle her relationship with Alex and to confront Ramses and Julie.
 One of the realisations brought about by this collision of characters is that Cleopatra’s soul has been repatriated in Sybil’s body; that is to say, the ‘dreams’ that have inspired Sybil’s novels are actually flashbacks.
 Additionally, they are sometimes intense forebodings or current experiences of Cleopatra’s.
 They include, for example, occasions when Cleopatra is endangered (as much as an immortal can be) and when Cleopatra unites with Alex for passionate sex.
-Cleopatra’s memories, her ‘true spirit’, housed in the ‘vessel’ or ‘tabernacle’ of Sybil.
-This is supposed to explain the changes Sybil discovers in herself at the novel’s outset‘new authoritative voiceassertiveness’.
+Cleopatra’s memories, her ‘true spirit’, are housed in the ‘vessel’ or ‘tabernacle’ of Sybil.
+This is supposed to explain the changes Sybil discovers in herself at the novel’s outset, having developed a ‘new authoritative voice’ and ‘assertiveness’.
 To a limited extent, Sybil and Cleopatra are able to converse virtually.
 Cleopatra, on first learning of the psychic connection, suspects Sybil of trying to usurp her identity and stealing her memories.
 Though her body is now totally healed, the restoration of her mind remains imperfect.
 She particularly grieves the loss of her memories of her son Caesarion, and recalls relentlessly the death of Antony and her desire to avenge it.
-To pacify and befriend Cleopatra, Sybil presents her with copies of all Egyptian novels.
+To pacify and befriend Cleopatra, Sybil presents her with copies of all her Egyptian novels.
 The hope is that Cleopatra will be able to fill the gaps in her mind and find peace through reading about her past experiences and emotions as recorded by Sybil.

 Sexual passion: Shakespeare’s model for a creative consensus on Cleopatra

 The Rices’ description of Cleopatra’s attractiveness and passionate sexuality is part of a popular creative consensus inherited from Shakespeare, among others.
 In the novels, Cleopatra is robustly beautiful: ‘a woman of great and exceptional beauty’, ‘luscious’, ‘so beautiful it had been almost painful to look at her.
 Her unmarred features exquisitely proportioned’.
 The Rices demonstrate a Shakespeare-like ‘enjoy[ment in] the staging of Cleopatra’s allure’.
-Where Shakespeare’s text establishes that Cleopatra is sexually enchanting and gratifying (‘sensuous’) to the point of seeming a magical being, through descriptions of her by Antony as ‘this great fairy’ and his detailed accounts of being aroused by her, they follow and extend, making her a literally magical being through her resurrection.
-Where Shakespeare has her enemy, Octavius, declare that the dead Cleopatra looks ‘as she would catch another Antony / In her strong toil of grace’ (5.2.346-7), Anne Rice has Ramses describe the partially unwrapped mummy in the Cairo museum, which he identifies as Cleopatra, in similarly captivating terms: ‘that face, that beautiful face … her hair, her thick rippling hair; why the whole form had almost glistened in the dim light’.
-Her power to arrest onlookers has survived intact notwithstanding evidence of her decay: ‘her legs no more than bones, her right hand dried almost to a skeleton’.
+Where Shakespeare’s text establishes that Cleopatra is sexually enchanting and gratifying (‘sensuous’) to the point of seeming a magical being, through descriptions of her by Antony as ‘this great fairy’ (4.8.12) and his detailed accounts of being aroused by her, they follow and extend, making her literally magical through her resurrection.
+Where Shakespeare has her enemy, Octavius, declare that the dead Cleopatra looks ‘as she would catch another Antony / In her strong toil of grace’ (5.2.346-7), Anne Rice has Ramses describe the partially unwrapped mummy in the Cairo museum, which he identifies as Cleopatra, in similarly captivating terms: ‘that face, that beautiful face … her hair, her thick rippling hair; why, the whole form had almost glistened in the dim light’.